2022 Media & Performance Marketing Trends

 Over recent years the e-commerce industry has accelerated as the world continues to move in and out of lockdown.
 Changes in shopper behaviour combined with privacy regulations have brands and agencies constantly on their toes as they seek out the most effective strategies to engage and ultimately convert consumers.

-To support agencies, brands and publisher partners with 2022 planning, we asked our Rakuten Advertising experts to share their predictions for media and performance marketing trends.
+To support agencies, brands and publisher partners with planning for 2022, we asked our Rakuten Advertising experts to share their predictions for media and performance marketing trends.

 People and the Planet, Over Profits

 Sustainability and building sustainable practices across the fashion and retail verticals will continue to be a huge focus for brands in 2022.
 For the first time, businesses attended Cop26 resulting in big brands committing to drive more sustainable practices throughout their companies.

 In 2022, brands will continue to evaluate their supply chains.
 Positive Luxury suggested at a recent webinar that brands move away from supply chains and toward value chains.
 In doing so, brands will seek to understand supply chains and their impact on society and how they can adequately invest in and give back to communities.

 Additionally, a growing trend among consumers is driving the rise of ‘recommerce’.
 Expanding rental and subscription services allow brands to profit from the reuse and service provision rather than increased consumption.
 Leading brands across the globe are already designing products with reuse in mind, and Forrester predicts that investment in companies facilitating recommerce in 2022 will push into the single-digit billions of US dollars.